 → Love Life ←

-Hellmuth met Katherine Sanborn when they were both students at the University of Wisconsin at Madison.
+Hellmuth met Katherine Sanborn when they were both students at the University of Wisconsin in Madison.
 The couple married in 1990, and three years later, when Katherine graduated from the University of Wisconsin Medical School, they moved to a house in Palo Alto, California.
-The continue to live in their residence today with their two sons, Phillip III and Nicholas.
+They continue to live in their residence today with their two sons, Phillip III and Nicholas.

 Although Hellmuth claims that he likes to visit clubs where he gets VIP treatment and is surrounded by beautiful women, the couple appears to have a good, solid relationship.
 As Hellmuth has reported to Bluff magazine and many other publications, “I’ve never cheated on my wife.
 I’m very proud of that.”

-One of Hellmuth’s most famous TV moments is when he folded A-K suited against Passantino and his AA during a 2005 WSOP Main Event broadcast by ESPN and said to his wife, “I can dodge bullets baby.”
+One of Hellmuth’s most famous TV moments is when he folded AK suited against Passantin’s AA in the 2005 WSOP Main Event broadcast by ESPN and said to his wife, “I can dodge bullets, baby.”

 Phillip III, the couple’s first-born son, also plays poker.
-He finished 20th at the $100K Guaranteed Poker Showdown, Philadelphia in 2015.
+He finished 20th at the $100K Guaranteed Poker Showdown in Philadelphia, PA in 2015.

 → Business ←